 pdb, the Python debugger, is a powerful interactive debugger which allows you to step through code, set breakpoints, watch variables, etc. IPython makes it very easy to start any script under the control of pdb, regardless of whether you have wrapped it into a 'main()' function or not.
-For this, simply type '%run -d myscript' at an IPython prompt.
-See the %run command's documentation (via '%run?' or in Sec. magic for more details, including how to control where pdb will stop execution first.
+For this, simply type %run -d myscript at an IPython prompt.
+See the %run command's documentation for more details, including how to control where pdb will stop execution first.